astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 lammany : (list term -> term) -> term.
 ```

 ADVISOR.
 Yes, that doesn't quite work.
-This would introduce a fresh variable for `list`s,
+It would introduce a fresh variable for `list`s,
 not a number of fresh variables for `term`s.
-HOAS functions are parametric too, which
+HOAS functions are parametric, too, which
 means we cannot even get to the potential elements of the fresh `list`.

 STUDENT.
 Right.
 So I don't know, instead we want to use a type that stands for `term ->
 term`, `term -> term -> term`, and so on.
 Can we write `term -> ... -> term`?

 ADVISOR.
 Well, not quite, but we have already defined something similar, a type that
-roughly stands for `term * term`, `term * term * term`, we did not need anything special
+roughly stands for `term * term`, `term * term * term`, and we did not need anything special
 for that...

 STUDENT.
 You mean the `list` type?